Beautician beats off over 4,000 competitors to win second place for the Best Eyebrow Wax and Tint Artist of the Year

-20-year-old Preston beautician Cerys Lawton wins second place for eyelash tint and wax at The Brow Awards 2023
+20-year-old Preston beautician Cerys Lawton wins second place for Best Eyebrow Wax and Tint Artist

 and live on Freeview channel 276

-Brow artist Cerys Lawton, who owns Angel & Co which is based on Blackpool Road in Preston Styled by Rhe hairdressers, was awarded second place for the Best Brow Wax and Tint of The Year under 2 years’ International Award at The Brow Awards 2023.
+Brow artist Cerys Lawton, who owns Angel & Co which is based on Blackpool Road in Preston was awarded second place for the Best Brow Wax and Tint of The Year under 2 years’ International Award at The Brow Awards 2023.

 She submitted pictures of her work on The Brow Awards website which was blind judged on multiple things such as how even both brows are, and was then selected to attend the awards last month held at Eastside Rooms Marriott, Birmingham on Saturday, September 23.